Odds & evens

 The Canadian poet‑philosopher Jan Zwicky writes that metaphors and representations invite us to “look at things like this.”

-These classroom models did exactly that.
+These classroom models do exactly that.

-They became tools for seeing-as—
+They become tools for seeing-as

 seeing number as shape,